Search for celebrities on Ancestry.com!HIVELY

 Born Nov.
 4, 1919, Mr. Brinley was the son of the late Al Green (Sam) Brinley and Gertrude (Weber) Brinley.
 He was a life long resident of Davis whose grandparents were one of the early settlers in what was then Davisville.

 Mr. Brinley graduated from Davis High School in 1937 with 28 other classmates.
 He spent a year at UC Davis participating in ROTC and transferred to UC Berkeley where he graduated in 1941.
 He was a World War II Army veteran, serving from 1941 to 1945.
 During the war, while on leave, he was set up on a blind date with Laurette Frances Suez.
-They fell in love and married in 1944.
+They fell in love and marriage in 1944.
 After the war they resided in Davis and he started working for the Bank of Davis for a year, and then upon his father’s request went to work for him in the newly established Brinley Real Estate and Insurance Co.
 In 1961, after his father’s death, he took over the business and it became one of the largest Real Estate businesses in Yolo County, with offices in Davis, Woodland, and Winters.

 He was very active in service groups and helped out many individuals throughout his lifetime.
 He received the Covell Trophy Award for leadership in civic activity and unselfish service to the Davis community.
 In addition, he served as president of the UC Davis Library Associates, president of the Yolo County Housing Authority, and was a member of the Yolo County Historical Society and a member of St. James Church.
 According to his family members, "he was a true adventurer, who loved to travel.
 He loved meeting people from all origins and walks of life."